tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 A field that only includes whitespace MUST be treated as `bdq:Empty`.

-In `bdqffdq:Validation` Tests that require the lookup of a `bdq:sourceAuthority`, leading and/or trailing whitespace may cause the Test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the source authority.
+In `bdqffdq:Validation` Tests that require the lookup of a `bdq:sourceAuthority`, leading and/or trailing whitespace may cause the Test to return a NOT_COMPLIANT result as no preprocessing is performed on the data, and the literal value, with leading or trailing whitespace is not exactly matched in the `sourceAuthority`.
 This behavior MAY be subject to the internals and behavior of external source authorities, and may not be under the control of Test implementers.
 Leading and trailing whitespaces SHOULD be stripped out in a subsequent `bdqffdq:Amendment` Tests.
-When the same `bdqffdq:Validation` Test is re-run in a post-amendment phase with the proposed changes applied to its inputs, COMPLIANT results would be expected (if the value matches a value in the source authority).
+When the same `bdqffdq:Validation` Test is re-run in a post-amendment phase with the proposed changes applied to its inputs, COMPLIANT results would be expected (if the value matches a value in the `sourceAuthority`).

-`Validations` that match input values against a source authority SHOULD perform an exact match against that source authority (unless the Test specifies otherwise).
+`Validations` that match input values against a `sourceAuthority` SHOULD perform an exact match against that `sourceAuthority` (unless the Test specifies otherwise).

 `Amendments` SHOULD propose changes with leading or trailing whitespace removed unless the Test specifies otherwise.